What are the cheap things to do in Phuket with a small budget

-Phi Phi is a wonderful island and going for a cheap day trip is possible.
-The cheapest is to go by bike to the Rassada Pier in Phuket Town and catch a ferry for only 600 baht, but you can find cheaper options online.
-But if you want the full day, best is to look around to find the cheapest price for hotel transfer + lunch + National Park fee included.
-Much safer if you are not sure you will be able to find the pier near Phuket Town in the morning.
+Phi Phi is a beautiful island, and going for a cheap day trip is possible.
+The cheapest is to go by bike to the Rassada Pier in Phuket Town and catch a ferry for only 600 baht, but you can find more affordable options online.
+But if you want the full day, the best is to look around to find the lowest price for hotel transfer + lunch + National Park fee.
+Much safer if you are not sure you will be able to see the pier near Phuket Town in the morning.
 And make sure you don’t miss the ferry back to Phuket!
-Read more

 Phang Nga Bay for 1,100 Baht per person is the cheapest and most reliable we could find, and we tried it: see here.
 On the way, stop at the reclining Buddha inside Suwannakuha Cave and its monkeys.
 Cruise around Phang Nga Bay and visit a renowned water cave.
 Get a glimpse of daily life in Koh Panyi, the village on stilts and reach James Bond Island.
-This tour includes lunch and hotel transfer!
-Read about Phang Nga Bay.
+This tour includes lunch and hotel transfers!